IBCodebase/IBCodebase/README.md

 Hi, I see found my GitHub.
-I am a C.S. student and this is my Git for personal projects.
+I am a C.S. student and this is my Git for my projects.
 Have a look around and feel free to use the Keurig.

             ((((